Trying to watch the waistline and thinking about some easy and healthy camping meals for your next camping trip?

 Letting the beef cubes soak in your marinade for 5 hours ensures it’s soaked all the way through for a full flavor.

-Once the meat is at it’s desired doneness, you’re ready to enjoy this easy and healthy camping meal.
+Once the meat is at its desired doneness, you’re ready to enjoy this easy and healthy camping meal.

 Vegetable Foil Bowls for a filling, make-ahead meal.

 These are a simple and delicious side item for any meal you plan for your camping trip.

-Cut into bite-sized chunks potatoes, zucchini, asperagus, carrots, onions, corn on the cob (husk removed), and bell peppers.
+Cut into bite-sized chunks potatoes, zucchini, asparagus, carrots, onions, corn on the cob (husk removed), and bell peppers.
 Lightly salt and pepper with about a tablespoon of butter for each serving and cook on the grate for about 10 minutes or until the vegetables are softened up to your liking.

-Be careful when opening the foil as a plume of hot steam will typically escape and could burn your hands.
+Be careful when opening the foil packet as a plume of hot steam will typically escape and could burn your hands.

 Simplicity is key when you’re camping, but often with simplicity comes the calories and preservatives.
 That is not the case with these ridiculously delicious overnight oats.